 They could not have known what would come to them,

-Integrity was pledged and they believed without a whim.
+Integrity was pledged and they believed without

 Their lives, without regard, left broken and tattered.